Anytime-Valid Answer Sufficiency Certificates for LLM Generation via Sequential Information Lift: Computational Overhead Breakdown

 \section{Computational Overhead Breakdown}

 Detailed profiling of Sequential-EDFL reveals that the 12.1\% computational overhead stems primarily from skeleton logit computation, which dominates at 6.5\% of baseline generation time.
 The remaining components contribute modestly: e-process computation across 12 $\lambda$ values adds 2.1\%, drift estimation contributes 1.2\%, information lift calculation requires 1.0\%, entropy-slope computation adds 0.8\%, and EMA updates consume 0.6\%.
 This breakdown suggests optimization opportunities through skeleton caching or distilled models for the dominant component.
+Per-token latency analysis for streaming deployments appears in Appendix~\ref{app:latency-analysis}.